Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/App/displaySnippet/displaySnippet.md

 ## Description

-Allows users to decide whether to show or hide a snippet on the screen.
+Allows users to decide whether to show or hide a snippet modal on the screen.

 ## Input / Parameter